PDumbhere/alj-java-challenge/readme.md

 Please let us know more about your Java experience in a few sentences.
 For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have 2 years experience in Java and have worked spring boot and have experience creating Spring MVC applications.
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
 # alj-java-challenge